Neel14-stack/Assignment/Part2/dbms vd rdms.md

   - informatica gives error at the end of the excution that's the drawback of informatica

 - schema is a collection of objects stored in a place and active when required.
+- FACT TABLE is summerized data stored in a star schema under data mart
+- A data mart can consist of one start sechema or multiple start schema
+- dimension are descriptive in nature which is a part of star schema

 Q. difference between mysql and oracle, bcz mysql is not good for production . so is oracle good for produciton . like client - server architecture ?